NDSS Helpline

 Charcot foot, also called neuropathic arthropathy or neuropathic osteoarthropathy, is a condition that affects the feet and ankle bones, joints and soft tissues.
 It makes them weaker and more prone to breaking or dislocating.
 If untreated, the foot collapses and becomes deformed, which can cause ulcers or other wounds.

 A foot ulcer is a sore or open wound that won’t heal or keeps returning.
 They happen when the outer layer of your skin is damaged and the deeper tissue becomes exposed.
-Some people with diabetes can develop Peripheral Neuropathy – a complication that causes you to lose feeling in your feet and legs.
-This can mean you don’t notice scapes, cuts or punctures in your feet and toes, which can lead to an ulcer forming.
+Some people with diabetes can develop peripheral neuropathy – a complication that causes you to lose feeling in your feet and legs.
+This can mean you don’t notice scrapes, cuts or punctures in your feet and toes, which can lead to an ulcer forming.

 Foot ulcers need to be treated straight away to avoid infection.
-If they aren’t treated, ulcers can lead to infections.
-Sometimes the only way to treat these infections is through amputation of the toe, foot or leg.
+If they aren’t treated, infections can become serious and may result in the loss of a toe, foot or leg.
 This is why daily foot care, regular GP check ups, and building good habits are so important to protect your feet.

 Common symptoms